yifeng2019uwb/healthcare-ai-microservices/healthcare-infra/terraform/README.md

 > **🎯 Database Table Creation with Terraform**
 >
-> This directory contains Terraform configurations to create and manage our healthcare database tables using Neon PostgreSQL.
+> This directory contains Terraform configurations to create and manage our healthcare database tables using PostgreSQL.

 ## 📁 **File Structure**